rnd195/text-mining-covid/assets/docs_md/index.md

 The **How-To Guide** section contains tutorials on how to obtain new data and install Tor.

-In the **Reference** section, we provide docstring for all the functions in this repository.
+In the **Reference** section, we provide docstrings for all the functions in this repository.